Holographic Schwinger effect with a rotating probe D3-brane

-~~~~This paper presents the potential research on holographic Schwinger effect with rotating probe D3-brane etc. We discover, for zero temperature case in the Schwinger effect, the faster the angular velocity, the farther the distance of the test particles pair at D3-brane, the potential barrier of total potential energy also grows higher and wider.
-This paper discovers: at finite temperature, when $S^5$ without rotation near the horizon, there is the failure of the Schwinger effect because the particles will remain at annihilate state, which is an absolute vacuum state.
-However, the angular velocity in $S^5$ will avoid the existence of the absolute vacuum near the horizon.
-Both zero and finite temperature states, the achieved results completely agree with the results of the DBI action.
-So the theories of this paper are consistent, all these show that these theories will play important roles in pair production research in the future.
+~~~~This paper, among other things, talks about possible research on the holographic Schwinger effect with a rotating probe D3-brane.
+We discover that for the zero temperature case in the Schwinger effect, the faster the angular velocity and the farther the distance of the test particle pair at D3-brane, the potential barrier of total potential energy also grows higher and wider.
+This paper shows that at a finite temperature, when $S^5$ without rotation is close to the horizon, the Schwinger effect fails because the particles remain in an annihilate state, which is an absolute vacuum state.
+However, the angular velocity in $S^5$ will avoid the existence of an absolute vacuum near the horizon.
+For both zero and finite temperature states, the achieved results completely agree with the results of the Dirac-Born-Infeld (DBI) action.
+So the theories in this paper are consistent.
+All of these show that these theories will play important roles in future pair production research.